 Green Brook is a suburban town where community members actively participate in school-centered events.
-Enrollment in the school district is approximately 930 students (a total of about 480 students in the Irene E. Feldkirchner Elementary School and 450 students in the Green Brook Middle School).
-For the past several years, the district has experienced a slight decline in enrollment.
+Enrollment in the school district is approximately 730 students (a total of about 380 students in the Irene E. Feldkirchner Elementary School and 350 students in the Green Brook Middle School).

-The Green Brook Township Public Schools offer an extensive curriculum that includes: language arts literacy, mathematics, science, social studies, Holocaust studies, character education, engineering & robotics, computer literacy, physical education, health education, vocal and instrumental music, visual and performing arts, English language learning, world languages (Spanish & Latin), speech, basic skills instruction, library skills, and gifted and talented education.
+The Green Brook Township Public Schools offer an extensive curriculum that includes: language arts literacy, mathematics, science, social studies, Holocaust studies, character education, STEAM, physical education, health education, vocal and instrumental music, visual and performing arts, English language learning, world language (Spanish), speech, basic skills instruction, library skills, and gifted and talented education.

 A District Five-Year Curriculum Plan that ensures that all subject areas are reviewed and updated on a cyclical basis guides educational programs.
 This plan accommodates and addresses the new Core Common State ELA and Math Standards and the New Jersey Core Curriculum Content Standards and adopted by the New Jersey Department of Education.
 All programs are current and reflect high expectations for all students.

 Professional development is an integral part of the district’s continuing goal to maintain educational excellence.
 Administrators and faculty working through our district and individual school professional development plans have formulated annual comprehensive in-district and building-based professional development programs.